PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

 - When record is not available in any tab, shows proper message.

-- Testamentary trust section has no records, that section won't be shown.
+- [Testamentary Trust](../estate-plan/testamentary-trust.md#browse-associated-trusts) section has no records, that section won't be shown.

 - In both tabs, shows records in table